 How are you working with the big telco providers on this?

-Inseego hold existing partnerships with the major telco providers across Australia and New Zealand (Telstra, Optus, Spark), which ensures that we can access the latest news and developments on the 3G network closures.
+Inseego hold existing partnerships with the major telco providers across Australia (Telstra, Optus), which ensures that we can access the latest news and developments on the 3G network closures.
 As the majority of Inseego devices are programmed for Telstra SIM cards, these are the primary timings we are following.